abcpaem/short-exercise-oop-encapsulation/README.md

 Use the following questions to guide your exploration and learning! 🗺

-- Run the `main` method on the `Main` class, what is it doing?
+**1)** Run the `main` method on the `Main` class, what is it doing?
 What is being outputted to the console?

+**Answer:** The program is making transactions in two bank accounts, one that is unsecure and another one that is secure, it is displaying the actions taking place on each account and the way it is trying to hack them, click [here](output/InitialMainOutput.txt) to see it.

-- Look at the `DodgyBankAccount`, this class is not well-encapsulated.
+**2)** Look at the `DodgyBankAccount`, this class is not well-encapsulated.
   Can you note down the problems with how the class is designed, and the ways it is being misused?

+**Answer:** There are several issues in the doggy account:
+- The *addReward* method is public, so it can be misused.
+- The account number and account balance are public.
+- The reward amount is also public.
+- The user is taking advantage by calling the addReward method several times and by setting directly the account balance.

-- Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
+**3)** Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
 How is it designed to prevent it from being misused?
 Are there instances of better method names for clearer abstraction?

+**Answer:** The Secure Bank account is designed secure because:
+- It doesn't allow the addReward method to be called directly (it is private).
+- It hides the properties Account number, Reward amount and Account balance from the public.
+- It sets a better name for displaying the account balance, something that makes clearer how that property is used.

 ---
 ## 🐸 Extension Challenge